jazzband/django-rest-knox/docs/settings.md

 By default, Knox uses SHA-512 to hash tokens in the database.

-`cryptography.hazmat.primitives.hashes.Whirlpool` is an acceptable alternative setting for production use.
+`hashlib.sha3_512` is an acceptable alternative setting for production use.

 ### Tests
-SHA-512 and Whirlpool are secure, however, they are slow.
+SHA-512 and SHA3-512 are secure, however, they are slow.
 This should not be a problem for your users, but when testing it may be noticeable (as test cases tend to use many more requests much more quickly than real users).
-In testing scenarios it is acceptable to use `MD5` hashing.(`cryptography.hazmat.primitives.hashes.MD5`)
+In testing scenarios it is acceptable to use `MD5` hashing (`hashlib.md5`).

 MD5 is **not secure** and must *never* be used in production sites.